Andreea410/Andreea410/README.md

  **Computer Science Student | Tech Enthusiast | Problem Solver**

 🔹 Passionate about software development, AI, and problem-solving.
-🔹 Currently developing a **VR app** that educates users on healthy eating habits.
 🔹 Constantly learning and contributing to open-source projects.

 ---